Zubes01/Enhanced-Soups-for-Graph-Neural-Networks/README.md

 ## Usage

+### 1. Train Ingredients
-Train ingredients using ingredient_trainer.py by passing in the graph name, model information, and training hyperparameters.
+Train ingredients using `ingredient_trainer.py` by passing in the graph name, model information, and training hyperparameters.
-For instance, to train 10 GCN ingredients on the Products dataset and save them in a "gcn_prods" folder:
+For instance, to train 10 GCN ingredients on the Products dataset and save them in a `gcn_prods` folder:

 ```bash
 python ingredient_trainer.py --graph_name ogbn-products --model_to_use gcn --hidden_layer_size 512 --dropout 0.0 --num_layers 3 --num_to_train 10 --save_directory ./gcn_prods --batch_size 4000 --epochs 50 --learn_rate 0.001 --sampled_neighbors 3
 ```

+### 2. Soup Ingredients
-Soup ingredients using souping algorithms in soups.py, which take in a list of ingredient paths, an example model (used to determine the model settings to load the ingredients), and the relevant hyperparameters for the algorithm.
-For example, to run GIS with 20 granularity on our previously trained models in the "gcn_prods" folder and evaluate the result on the test set, we can do the following:
+Soup ingredients using souping algorithms in `soups.py`, which take in a list of ingredient paths, an example model (used to determine the model settings to load the ingredients), and the relevant hyperparameters for the algorithm.
+For example, to run GIS with 20 granularity on our previously trained models in the `gcn_prods` folder and evaluate the result on the test set, we can do the following:

 ```python
 >>> import tools